Skip to content

 PendingOrderProvider

-Detects orders pending consumer approval for more than 24 hours.
+Detects orders pending consumer approval for a configurable time period (default 24 hours, configured via USER_ACTIONS_PENDING_ORDER_HOURS).
 Provides corrective actions:

 • View order details